vonglasow/atoum-documentation/source/en/cookbooks/hook.inc.rst

 A good practice, when using a version control system, is to never add a non-functional code in repository, in order to retrieve a version clean and usable code at any time and any place the history of the deposit.

-This implies, among other things, that the unit tests must pass in their entirety before the files created or modified are added to the repository, and as a result, the developer is supposed to run the unit tests before joining its code in the repository.
+This implies, among other things, that the unit tests must pass in their entirety before the files created or modified are added to the repository, and as a result, the developer is supposed to run the unit tests before pushed its code to the repository.

 However, in fact, it is very easy for the developer to omit this step and your repository may therefore contain, more or less imminent, code which does not respect the constraints imposed by unit tests.